OCQ(AHP) - CSO (Certification Support Officer)

-The Certification Support Officer (CSO) course provides training for paraprofessionals who wish to work on behalf of the Government, under the direction of a Certifying Officer (CO), to collect the evidence required for the CO to complete Export Health Certificates for animal products (excluding germplasm/germinal products).
+The Certification Support Officer (CSO) course provides training for paraprofessionals who wish to work on behalf of the Government, under the direction of a Certifying Officer (CO), to collect the evidence required for the CO to complete Export Health Certificates for products of animal origin (POAO).

-It is important to note that to be authorised by APHA as a CSO you must make 2 declarations:
+It is important to note that to be authorised by APHA as a CSO you must make two declarations:

-- That you have no unspent convictions relating to fraud, animal or public health.
+- That you have have no current or spent convictions relating to fraud, animal or public health

 - That you have no financial or family interest in any of the companies for which you will be undertaking work as a CSO.
-Please discuss this with your employer’s CO (OV or EHO – as defined below) before registering for the training.
+Please discuss this with your employer’s CO (OV or FCCO) before registering for the training.

 - Working on behalf of the Government